crcollins/chemtools-webapp/README.md

 ### Users ###
 #### Account ####

 Chemtools-Webapp has a very simplified view of user accounts.
-They are mainly used as a shell to persistantly store information like emails and usernames for submitting jobs on the supercomputers.
+They are mainly used as a shell to persistently store information like emails and usernames for submitting jobs on the supercomputers.
 As well as the needed ssh keys.

 Registering an account is much like any other site.
 An email server is not set up yet so it does not do email verification, but that is more of a formality anyways.
 After registering, click the activation key link to active your account.
 From there, it is a matter of setting up your directory structure.
 SSH into all of the different supercomputers and run the following command.